History of NASCAR schedule realignments

-History of NASCAR schedule realignments refers to changes in the schedule of the NASCAR Cup Series, NASCAR Xfinity Series and NASCAR Craftsman Truck Series.
+History of NASCAR schedule realignments refers to changes in the schedule of the NASCAR Cup Series, NASCAR O'Reilly Auto Parts Series and NASCAR Craftsman Truck Series.

 First Cup schedule in 1949

 The first season in 1949 consists of 8 races, exclusively on dirt tracks.
-The season began on June, 19 at Charlotte Speedway, a 3/4-mile short track in the Charlotte area in North Carolina The second race took place on the first Sunday after Independence Day (July 10) at Daytona Beach in Florida.
+The season began on June, 19 at Charlotte Speedway, a 3/4-mile short track in the Charlotte area in North Carolina The second race took place on the first Sunday after Independence Day (July 10) at Daytona Beach, Florida.
 The third race was run at Occoneechee Speedway (Hillsboro, North Carolina) on the first Sunday in August.
 In September, there were three races, first at Langhorne Speedway in Pennsylvania, second at Hamburg Speedway in New York and third at Martinsville Speedway in Virginia.
 The last two races, one at Heidelberg Raceway near Pittsburgh, Pennsylvania, and one at North Wilkesboro Speedway in North Carolina, was run in October, with the last race run at Sunday the 16th.

 1972 Changes

 1972 was the first year of NASCAR's 'modern era'.
 All races for the Cup Series at ovals under 0.5 miles in length (and under 250 miles in distance), and dirt ovals, were removed from the schedule, that included popular tracks like Greenville-Pickens Speedway, Hickory Motor Speedway, and Columbia Speedway.
-Some of these venues were still used for races in NASCAR's second-tier series.
+Some of these venues were still used for races in NASCAR's second national series.

 This resulted in the Cup schedule being reduced from 48 races, to 31, with all races now being run on the weekends to reduce exhausting travel for the teams and drivers, and to maximize attendance/viewership (with the exception of the Southern 500, which ran on Labor Day).